Steve Guttenberg: 1980s–1990s: Career breakthrough with Police Academy and Three Men and a Baby

-In 1990, he replaced Timothy Hutton in the lead role of Prelude to a Kiss at the Helen Hayes Theatre on Broadway.
+In 1990, he reunited with Selleck and Danson for Three Men and a Little Lady (1990).
+That year, he also replaced Timothy Hutton in the lead role of Prelude to a Kiss at the Helen Hayes Theatre on Broadway.
 He also performed in London's West End, where he starred in The Boys Next Door.
 He appeared in the world stage premiere production of Furthest From the Sun, which Woody Harrelson directed and co-authored.
-In films, Guttenberg acted in Don't Tell Her It's Me and Three Men and a Little Lady.
 He directed "Love Off Limits" for CBS Schoolbreak Special in 1993.
-In 1995, he acted in The Big Green.
-He was among the ensemble in Home for the Holidays, and starred in It Takes Two with Kirstie Alley and Mary-Kate and Ashley Olsen.
+In 1995, he acted in The Big Green, and he was among the ensemble in Home for the Holidays, and starred in It Takes Two with Kirstie Alley and Mary-Kate and Ashley Olsen.
 In 1997, Guttenberg starred in Zeus and Roxanne, Casper: A Spirited Beginning and alongside Kirsten Dunst in Disney's Tower of Terror, based on the attraction at Disney World.
-In 1998, he acted in action films, Airborne, and Overdrive, as well as the comedy Home Team.
+In 1998, he acted in action films, Airborne and Overdrive, as well as the comedy Home Team.

-2000–2009
+2000s–2020s: Continued work on screen and stage

 His first film as director/producer/co-screenwriter/star was P.S.
 Your Cat Is Dead (2002), a film adaptation of a novel and Broadway play by James Kirkwood, Jr. Guttenberg starred in Mojave Phone Booth (2006) as Barry, and Making Change as Trafton.
 In Single Santa Seeks Mrs. Claus and then its sequel Meet the Santas, he played the starring role of Nick.
 He had a recurring role in the 2005–2006 season of the television series Veronica Mars as Woody Goodman, a wealthy businessman and community leader.
 He appeared as a lead in the NBC made-for-TV remake of The Poseidon Adventure (2005), playing Richard Clarke, a failing writer having an affair with a massage therapist.
 He guest-starred in a 2007 episode of Law & Order: Criminal Intent.
 He appeared in an According to Jim episode, "Two for the Money", in 2008.
 In the same year, Guttenberg released a video titled "Steve Guttenberg's Steak House" on Will Ferrell's Funny or Die website.
-Guttenberg joined the 2008 spring season dancing on Dancing with the Stars with professional dancer Anna Trebunskaya, and was eliminated on April 1.
+Guttenberg joined the 2008 spring season dancing on Dancing with the Stars with professional dancer Anna Trebunskaya, and was eliminated third, on April 1.

 A video which appeared to show Guttenberg jogging nearly naked through Central Park in New York City was released online in 2008.
 During an interview on the British talk show The Paul O'Grady Show, Guttenberg said that he made the video for Will Ferrell's Funny or Die website, but then decided to release it virally "as if it were real" as part of a challenge for the show.
 Guttenberg became the Guinness World Record Holder for preparing the most hot-dogs in one minute.

 Guttenberg starred in the Cinderella pantomime at Churchill Theatre in Bromley (Greater London), playing the Baron (father of Cinderella) in 2008.
 Celebrating his involvement, the local Empire Cinema screened Police Academy on November 19.
 He introduced the film and answered questions.